rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 1. User Workload Monitoring is enabled by default in SAAP.

-    In the `OpenShift console` in `Developer` view, go to `Observe`, it should show basic health indicators
+    In the `OpenShift console` in `Developer` view, go to `Observe`, it should show basic health indicators under `<TENANT_NAME>-dev` Project

     ![product-review-default-metrics](images/product-review-default-metrics.png)

 2. You can run queries across the namespace easily with `promql`, a query language for Prometheus.
-Run a `promql` query to get some info about the memory consumed by the pods in your `dev` namespace
+Run a `promql` query to get some info about the memory consumed by the pods in your `<TENANT_NAME>-dev` namespace/project

     ```bash
     sum(container_memory_working_set_bytes{container!='',namespace='<TENANT_NAME>-dev'}) by (pod)